I’m Jocelyn Mueller

 What I’ve Been Doing

 Currently, I’m a Research Coordinator on a NIDA-funded longitudinal study examining adolescent-onset substance use disorder progression at the University of California - San Diego.
-I’m also a volunteer research assistant on other NIH-funded studies – see my current and past projects below!
+I’m also a volunteer research assistant on other NIH-funded studies – see my current projects below!

-My Current & Past Projects
+My Current Projects

 -